HL7/fhir-specialty-rx/input/pages/message-structure.md

 - an event type equal to `query-response-unsolicited`
 - a Parameters resource as the focus (see below)
 - a mandatory Patient representing the patient in the sender's system
-- mandatory MedicationRequest, Practitioner, Organization resources to represent the associated specialty prescription
+- mandatory MedicationRequest, Practitioner, Organization resources to enable the recipient to match the Query Response - Unsolicited message with the related specialty prescription
 - Searchset bundle(s) containing patient data captured as search results

+*Notes:*

+- *This message is not intended to serve as authorization to dispense the referenced MedicationRequest.
+Electronic prescriptions are typically transmitted in the US using the NewRx message defined in the NCPDP SCRIPT standard.*
-*See [Processing Detail](patient-matching.html) for patient matching and other processing expectations.*
+- *See [Processing Detail](patient-matching.html) for patient matching and other processing expectations.*

 <table class="grid">
 <thead>